-For some people ET is caused by a genetic mutation, but for others the cause is not clear.
+For some people, ET is caused by a genetic mutation.
+For others, the cause is not clear.

 Family history of tremors is the only known risk factor for ET.
 The condition may occur at any age.
 It is more likely to occur in teens and people older than 50 years old.

 ET is generally not serious, but its severity may vary and worsen over time.
 Symptoms may include:

 - Tremor that occurs when standing or moving the limbs, but not usually at rest

 - Uncontrollable, rhythmic movement

 - Shaking most common in hands, arms, head, or voice